SolaceLabs/pubsubplus-cf-dev/README.md

 ## Using the Deployment

-At this stage, solace-pubsub is a service in the CF Deployment, and the BOSH-lite VMR deployment will auto register with the service broker and become available for use in CF.
+At this stage, solace-pubsub is a service in the CF Deployment, and the BOSH-lite PubSub+ deployment will auto register with the service broker and become available for use in CF.

 _You can use 'cf' from cli-tools, or directly from your host computer, they both access the same CF instance_

-For example if you deployed the default Shared VMR, a "shared" service plan will be available and you can do this:
+For example if you deployed the default Shared PubSub+ instance, a "shared" service plan will be available and you can do this:

 ~~~~
 cf m